Cullinet/sqlimporter/README.md

 Works with popular relational databases.

 # Download
-Download the latest version from the Microsoft Store.
+The best way to get the latest version is to download from the Microsoft Store.
+It's free to use forever for files with under 5,000 records and up to 2 files at a time.
+License keys can be purchased to process more file at a time without record limits.

 [Download Latest Version](https://apps.microsoft.com/store/detail/XP9M2FBRLMTWKV)